-Established in 2006 and housed at the Heinz College, Carnegie Mellon’s Institute for Social Innovation (ISI) is a multi-disciplinary institute providing CMU students, faculty, and researchers with a variety of applied learning opportunities to design, prototype, and launch financially sustainable ventures and initiatives for social good.
-In addition, the ISI conducts applied research projects to generate new insights that advance the field of social innovation.
-These activities are reinforced by the CMU’s interdisciplinary and analytical approach to problem solving, leverages the Heinz College’s expertise and influence in technology, policy, and management, and supports the our mission of “educating men and women for intelligent action.”
+Established in 2006 and housed at the Heinz College, Carnegie Mellon’s Institute for Social Innovation (ISI) is a multi-disciplinary institute providing CMU students, faculty, and researchers with a variety of applied learning opportunities to design, prototype, and launch financially sustainable ventures, projects, and policy initiatives for social good.
+In addition, the ISI conducts applied research to generate new insights that advance the field of social innovation and entrepreneurship.
+These activities are reinforced by CMU’s interdisciplinary and analytical approach to problem solving, leverages the Heinz College’s expertise and influence in technology, policy, and management, and supports the College's mission of “educating men and women for intelligent action.”

-The Institute for Social Innovation supports social venture development at CMU in five areas:
+The Institute for Social Innovation supports social innovatin and entrepreneurship at CMU in five areas:

-- Identify: Future leaders in the field are developed through Social Entrepreneur in Residence programs and fellowships
+- Identify: Future leaders in the field are selected and developed through Social Entrepreneur in Residence and research assistant programs

-- Inspire: Globally renowned thought leaders, impact investors, and practitioners in social entrepreneurship are brought to campus for the ISI Speakers Series, guest lectures, and other events
+- Inspire: Globally renowned thought leaders, impact investors, and practitioners in social innovation and entrepreneurship are brought to campus for the ISI Speakers Series, guest lectures, and other events

 - Integrate: The ISI has established partnerships with a number of CMU-affiliated social ventures, corporations, impact investors, government agencies, and other related social innovation organizations.
 In addition, the ISI sponsors the university’s annual Social Innovation Solutions Challenge and organizes social innovation activities during CMU’s Global Entrepreneurship Week

-- Incubate: A variety of fellowships and connections to social innovation incubators and accelerators are available for Heinz College students and alums interested in pursuing social innovation ventures and initiatives outside the classroom
+- Incubate: A variety of fellowships and connections to social innovation incubators and accelerators are available for Heinz College and other CMU students and alums interested in pursuing social innovation ventures and initiatives outside the classroom

-Our students have gone on to launch a number of globally recognized social ventures as well as leadership positions in organizations such as Ashoka, Echoing Green, and USAID.
+Our students have gone on to launch a number of globally recognized social ventures and assume leadership positions in organizations such as Ashoka, Echoing Green, and USAID.

-The ISI is directed by Professor Tim Zak who has spent over 25 years leading global organizations, advising executives in the public, private, and social sectors, and speaking to social innovation audiences around the world.
+The ISI is directed by Professor Tim Zak who has spent nearly 30 years leading global organizations, advising executives in the public, private, and social sectors, and speaking to social innovation audiences around the world.